filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 w[r+1] = w[r] + wFunction(totalPowerAtTipset(ts)) * 2^8 + (wFunction(totalPowerAtTipset(ts)) * len(ts.tickets) * wRatio_num * 2^8) / (e * wRatio_den)
 ```

-Using the 2^8 here to prevent precision loss ahead of the division in the wBlocksFactor.
+Using the 2^8 here to prevent precision loss ahead of the division in the `wBlocksFactor`.

 The exact value for these parameters remain to be determined, but for testing purposes, you may use: